ridhimrastogi/Alfred/DESIGN.md

   - **Alternative Flows**:

+     - If the user is not correctly configured, Alfred will prompt user to do so.
      - User provides incomplete commands  like “Delete file”, then Alfred will ask the user to provide the filename or any other relevant info, in order to complete the task.
      - If the user does not have owner rights or the file does not exist, Alfred responds back with an appropriate message.